Build multi-tenant RAG with Neon's database-per-user model — no nosy neighbors, max isolation, minimal costs

 Decoder plugins

 The Postgres replication architecture uses decoder plugins to decode WAL entries into a logical replication stream, making the data understandable for the subscriber.
 The default decoder plugin for PostgreSQL logical replication is pgoutput, and it's included in Postgres by default.
-You don't need to worry about installing it.
+You don't need to install it.

 Neon, supports an alternative decoder plugin called wal2json.
 This decoder plugin differs from pgoutput in that it converts WAL data into JSON format, which is useful for integrating Postgres with systems and applications that work with JSON data.